RTSH: Early development

 The beginnings of RTSH date to the creation of Radio Tirana on 28 November 1938.
 The first Albanian radio station was launched by King Zog I (1895–1961) and Queen Geraldine Apponyi (1915–2002) in a ceremony at the former building of the Municipality of Tirana.

 A year earlier, a shortwave transmitter with a power of 3 kW at 40 meters was put in operation in Laprake (Tirana) and intended mainly for communication, but was also used to broadcast 3 hours of programmes per day.
 The first broadcast consisted of choral singing, where Jorgji Truja and Marije Kraja sang an introductory piece, followed by the unique timbre of Kaliopi Nushi's voice who pronounced the following phrase: "Mirëdita, kjo është Radio Tirana" (English: Good day, this is Radio Tirana).
 This officially marked the first broadcast of Radio Tirana.
 In 1987, 66 hours of programmes were broadcast in 20 foreign languages every day.

 In 1959, Radio Tirana's director by that time, Petro Kita, founded the first Experimental Television Centre to provide the basis for the latter Albanian television, TVSH.
-The first test programme was held on 29 April 1960, at 6:00 pm and was introduced by the journalist Stoli Beli.
+With equipments from the USSR and East Germany, the first test programme was held on 29 April 1960, at 6:00 pm and was introduced by the journalist Stoli Beli.
 The official launch was set for 1 May 1960.
 Children movies and then adults’ programmes were broadcast, three times a week for about one hour.
 Television programs were regularly launched by 1971.
 Color broadcasts started in 1981, and became regular by 1982.
 In 2002 TVSH ranked second with an audience share of 17.1%.
 The second channel, TVSH 2, began experimental broadcasts in 2003.
-In 2012, several digital only channels were launched under the RTSH logo.
+In 2012, several digital only channels were launched by RTSH.